kuluruvineeth/AdvancedAndroidDevelopment/Readme.md

-# ViewModelFactory
+# LiveData
-- Needed when we need to use custom viewModels with constructor parameters.
+- .A lifecycle aware observable data holder class.
+- LiveData only updates observers in an active lifecycle state.
+- Automatically update UI when app data changes.
+- no need to write codes to handle lifecylce manually.
+- A MutableLiveData object allows us to change/update its data.

 ## Output